ahmdes/weather_app_setup/README.md

 - 🌍 Search weather by country or city
 - ☁️ Real-time weather data fetched from Weather API
 - 🔄 State management using **Cubit**
-- 🎨 Clean and responsive UI
 - 📡 Loading and error handling
-- ⚡ Fast and lightweight

 ---
 ## 📱 Demo